foxeyes/cv/src/md/cv.md

 - Effective coding: dependency management, resource consuming control, flexible architecture

 ### Open source
-- [Symbiote.js](https://symbiotejs.org/) - library for the meta-applications building
+- [Symbiote.js](https://symbiotejs.org/) - frontend library for the meta-applications

+Also, working on some perspective libraries which are on the way to release.

 ### Career
 Worked in various big and small tech companies and startups: